Govt wants Salman back from UK but legal issues crop up

 Since coming into power two years ago, the PTI government ministers have made several high octane announcements to bring back Ishaq Dar, Hasan and Hussain Nawaz and several others including Salman Shahbaz but there has been no progress beyond writing letters to the Interpol and the UK Home Office.

-According to a National Accountability Bureau (NAB) spokesperson, non-bailable arrest warrant has been issued for Salman and the Lahore High Court has declared him a fugitive in the Rs85 billion money laundering case allegedly involving Salman and Hamza.
+According to a NAB spokesperson, non-bailable arrest warrant has been issued for Salman and the Lahore High Court has declared him a fugitive in the Rs85 billion money laundering case allegedly involving Salman and Hamza.

 Salman had previously rejected the charges as baseless and frivolous and said Prime Minister Imran Khan had questions to answer about his own “unexplained assets worth Rs4 billion".